Symbolic powers of the generic linkage of maximal minors: Introduction

 Let $X$ be a matrix of indeterminates over a field $K$ and $I$ be the ideal of $R=K[X]$ generated by the maximal minors of $X$.
 Let $J$ be the generic link of $I$ in a polynomial extension $S$ of $R$.
 The generic determinantal ring $R/I$ is an \textit{Algebra with a Straightening Law} (ASL) \cite{DEP}.
 This allows for the use of the \textit{standard monomial theory} to get the equality of the symbolic and ordinary powers of the ideal $I$ of maximal minors.
 It is not at all clear whether the generic link $S/J$ has an ASL structure.
 In addition, $J$ is not generated in a single degree.
 One of the main results of this paper is

 \begin{thm*} [Corollary \ref{cor:OrdinaryEqualsSymbolic}] The symbolic and ordinary powers of the generic link $J$ are equal. \end{thm*}

 The main difficulty in proving the above theorem is that the generators of the link $J$ are not known.
 In principle, a mapping cone constructed by Ferrand resolves the link starting from the Eagon--Northcott resolution of $I$; however it is very complicated to obtain the explicit generators of $J$.
-The limitation of the homological viewpoint arises from the fact that the comparison maps in the mapping cone are dificult to determine explicitly (see \cite{Hema} for a DG-algebra approach).
-Since the generators of links are rarely known in general, the \textbf{theme of this paper} is to show that linkage theory provides a fertile ground for the meaningful application of Gr\"obner degeneration techniques.
+The limitation of the homological viewpoint stems from the fact that the comparison maps in the mapping cone are difficult to determine explicitly (see \cite{Hema} for a DG-algebra approach).
+Since the generators of links are rarely known in general, the overarching \textbf{theme of this paper} is to demonstrate that linkage theory provides a fertile ground for the meaningful application of Gr\"obner degeneration techniques.

 In Section \ref{Section2}, we discuss some techniques to determine the initial ideal of the generic link $J$.
 We show that for a carefully chosen term order in $S$ (see Example \ref{example:term-order}), the reduced Gr\"obner basis of $J$ is a minimal generating set of $J$ and the initial ideal of $J$ is squarefree (Corollary \ref{cor:GrobnerBasis}).
 In fact, using \cite{CoVa} and the techniques to study the generic link discussed in \cite[\S 3]{Pandey}, we show that there is `no loss of information' in passing to the initial ideal (Lemma \ref{lem:main}):